Hawaii Community for a Clean Ocean

 Make a Donation

-We are currently seeking financial support to launch this program in three different locations: Hilo, Kohala (Puakō) and Kona.
-We invite you to join our efforts to launch the program by becoming a partner.
-Please contact us if you are interested in making a donation.
+We are currently seeking financial support to continue this program in three different locations: Hilo, Kohala (Puakō) and Kona and expand to new sites and regions.
+We invite you to join our efforts by becoming a partner or making a donation.